lifepillar/ASUnit/README.md

         property x : missing value -- To store a hex string

         on tearDown()
-          set x to missing value -- make sure x is initialized in each test end tearDown
+          set x to missing value -- Make sure x does not retain a value from a previous test end tearDown

         UnitTest(TestAscii, "Hex string should be 'abcde'")